Azure/batch-shipyard/index.md

 on compliant Windows compute node pools with the ability to activate [Azure Hybrid Use Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) if applicable
+* Accelerated Docker and Singularity image deployment at scale to compute pools consisting of a large number of VMs via private peer-to-peer distribution of container images among the compute nodes

 ## Installation
 ### Azure Cloud Shell